Venomous

 Size of Enclosure: A terrarium of medium-to-small size is sufficient for these vipers.
 A vertically oriented terrarium of 15 to 20-gallon capacity is a good fit for them.

-Substrate: Substrates that can be used in their enclosure are soil, cypress mulch, old paper towels, or newspapers.
+Substrate: Substrates used in their enclosure are soil, cypress mulch, old paper towels, or newspapers.
 It is better to use a natural substrate as it can retain moisture better.

 African Bush Viper Picture

 Humidity: Bush vipers prefer to live in a moist environment.
 A humidity level of 70% – 80% should be maintained in their enclosure.
-A water source must be kept, or the room should be misted with water from time to time.
+A water source must be kept, or the room should be misted with water occasionally.

 Temperature: Being cold-blooded animals, bush vipers require external heat to warm their bodies.
 The temperature of their enclosure should be around 80⁰F.